astronomer/docs/learn/custom-xcom-backends-tutorial.md

 To use Azure Blob Storage as your custom XComs backend follow these steps:

 1. Log into your Azure account and if you do not have one, [create a storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create).
-We recommend to disable public access.
+We recommend disabling public access.

 2. Within the storage account.
 [Create a new container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-porta) called `custom-xcom-backend`.

 3. [Create a shared access token](https://learn.microsoft.com/en-us/azure/cognitive-services/Translator/document-translation/how-to-guides/create-sas-tokens?tabs=Containers) for the `custom-xcom-backend` container.
 In the dropdown menu for permissions make sure to enable: Read, Add, Create, Write, Delete and List.
-Select the duration during which the token will be valid and `HTTPS only` for allowed protocols.
+Select the duration the token will be valid and `HTTPS only` for allowed protocols.
 Provide the IP address of your Airflow instance.
-If you are running Airflow locally with the Astro CLI this is the IP address of your computer.
+If you are running Airflow locally with the Astro CLI, this is the IP address of your computer.

     ![Shared access token](/img/guides/xcom_backend_shared_access_token.png)